orstavik/JoiEvents/docs/1b_EventLoop/9_Problems_eventPropagationNuances.md

 ```
 click on #outer in phase: capture
 click on #inner in phase: target
+click on #outer in phase: bubble
+click on #inner in phase: bubble
+click on #outer in phase: bubble
+click on #outer in phase: bubble
+click on #inner in phase: bubble
+click on #outer in phase: bubble
 ```

 Yes, capture phase event listeners will still be called on parent elements/document/window for non-bubbling events.